How To Achieve PCI DSS Compliance for Your WordPress eCommerce Store

 Fines and Losses PCI DSS Compliance For eCommerce

 The monetary expenses of non-compliance and a breach are hefty for any business.
-It’s crucial to note that first, the cost of replacing and issuing cards is $3-$5 for every client that transacted with your e-commerce store.
-Even after clearing the issue, banks and payment processors may increase their charges.
-The affected brands may also pass on the costs of monitoring all breached credit card information for further protection of the consumer.
+First, the cost of replacing and issuing cards is $3-$5 for every client who transacts with your e-commerce store.
+Banks and payment processors may increase their charges even after clearing the issue.
+The affected brands may also pass on the costs of monitoring all breached credit card information for further consumer protection.

 Payment Bans

-The relevant credit card companies can place restrictions on your business to prevent it from accepting card payments.
-If you fail to obtain compliance, credit card brands may also altogether terminate all future services with your business.
+The relevant credit card companies can restrict your business’s ability to accept card payments.
+If you fail to obtain compliance, credit card brands may also terminate all future services with your business.

 Data Breaches

-While PCI DSS compliance does not protect your website from potential data breaches, it softens the blow of a breach.
+While PCI DSS compliance does not protect your website from potential data breaches, it softens the blow of a violation.
 If an investigation reveals that you took all measures to be compliant, the card brands may choose to lower or eliminate the monetary fines.
 A data breach could cause revenue loss, especially if clients lose trust in your business.
-You also have to spend more money to clean your systems and upgrade the security before continuing business.
+You must also spend more money cleaning your systems and upgrading security before continuing business.

 Forensic Audits

-If your business gets hacked, you have to undergo a mandatory forensic audit.
-In this audit, you supply your PCI DSS documents for examination, so that the credit card companies can determine if the data breach is a result of your non-compliance or not.
-First, the audit is intrusive and costly for your business, since all the costs are on you.
+If your business gets hacked, you must undergo a mandatory forensic audit.
+In this audit, you supply your PCI DSS documents for examination so that the credit card companies can determine if the data breach results from your non-compliance.
+First, the audit is intrusive and costly for your business since all the costs are on you.
 Second, if you’re not compliant, the forensic auditor also examines your controls to determine your compliance status.

-There may be class action suits against your business, especially if the data breach is massive.
-In 2007, TJX faced a massive data breach that exposed more than 45 million card details.
-The company revealed that only 12 months into the breach, it spent more than $250 million to cover the damage of the breach and compensate affected banks and customers.
+Class action suits may be against your business, especially if the data breach is massive.
+In 2007, TJX faced an enormous data breach that exposed more than 45 million card details.
+The company revealed that only 12 months into the breach, it spent more than $250 million to cover the damage and compensate affected banks and customers.

 Damaged Business Reputation